truestar007/Apache-Cordova--Android-Communication/README.md

 	}

-You can Capture Images also
+You can Capture Images and check your internet connection